Uncover hidden leaks by taking a closer look at where exactly your dollars are going. Here are some painless ways to spend less so you can save more.

-“Maybe you weren’t as prepared as you could have been for the holidays, but that’s OK,” says Tammy Wood, relationship development specialist at Dupaco Community Credit Union’s Pennsylvania branch in Dubuque, Iowa.
+“Maybe you weren’t as prepared as you could have been for the holidays, but that’s OK,” said Tammy Wood, member engagement supervisor at Dupaco Community Credit Union.
 “Now, how do you get that spending back on track?”

 Committing to a frugal month, where you strip your spending to the bare basics, will allow you to find your spending baseline—and maybe even help you rediscover your priorities in life.

-“January would be a great time for a frugal month,” Wood says.
+“January would be a great time for a frugal month,” Wood said.

 Here’s what you should know before you get started:

-“You’re probably spending more on things than you realize,” Wood says.
+“You’re probably spending more on things than you realize,” Wood said.
 “As you write it down, it will bring to light just how much you’re spending.”

-As you keep track of your spending, resist the temptation to judge yourself for overspending in the past, Wood says.
+As you keep track of your spending, resist the temptation to judge yourself for overspending in the past, Wood said.
 Instead, look ahead and stay positive about your budget challenge.

 Your spending journal will help you start seeing where you can cut costs throughout your frugal month—and beyond.
 Each week, reevaluate your spending habits and try to cut even more.

-“You’re cutting your budget completely bare, so all of these things come into play,” Wood says.
+“You’re cutting your budget completely bare, so all of these things come into play,” Wood said.
 “Only spend on your necessities.”

 Stripping your budget will allow you to determine your spending baseline—the least amount you can spend to live comfortably.

-A free Dupaco Money Makeover can help you create your budget for 2018.
+A free Dupaco Money Makeover can help you create your budget.
 Within your budget, you can tackle those resolutions to save more for your goals.
-With Dupaco’s You Name It Savings Accounts and Holiday Club, you can systematically save for the things that matter most to you.
+With Dupaco’s You-Name-It Savings accounts and Holiday Club, you can systematically save for the things that matter most to you.

-“It’s OK to budget for entertainment and going out to eat,” Wood says.
+“It’s OK to budget for entertainment and going out to eat,” Wood said.
 “Do the things you enjoy, but budget for them.”